Product Filters

 • Suitable for use in floor covering, furniture construction (furniture linings), packaging, and wall panelling.

-White-faced hardboard is exactly as it sounds.
-It is everything a standard hardboard sheet is, the only difference being that it has a white-painted face.
-This non-structural interior panel that can be utilised for boxing in pipework and cupboard/wardrobe backing.
+This non-structural interior panel can be utilised for boxing in pipework and cupboard/wardrobe backing.

 Its specifications are as follows: